markgewhite/IFC_matlab/README.md

 If, as is most likely, the latest version of Python is not compatible with Matab, you will need to click on link for your operating system and then find the suitable version.
 There are lots of options.
 For Windows, the "Windows installer (64-bit)" is recommended.
 For Mac, choose the installer for your CPU type.

 For the custom installation, the following are required:
- - Install for all users
- - Optional Features: pip, py launcher
+ - Optional Features: pip, py launcher, for all users
- - Advanced Options: Associate files with Python, Add Python to environment variables.
+ - Advanced Options: Install for all users, Associate files with Python, Add Python to environment variables.

-Check that python has been installed correctly by launching the command line (if you already had the command line open, close and re-start it):
+Check that python has been installed correctly by launching the command line (CMD in Windows, Terminal in Mac):
 ```Unix
 > python --version
 ```

-If command is not recognised, then you might have forgotten to click set PATH during the installation.
+If command is not recognised, first try re-starting the terminal application.
+If that does not work, then you might have forgotten to click set PATH during the installation.
 Helpful instructions can be found [here](https://www.digitalocean.com/community/tutorials/install-python-windows-10as) well as elsewhere.
 If you want to know more about Python virtual environments, try this [primer](https://realpython.com/python-virtual-environments-a-primer/).

 Check that the package installer, pip, was installed with Python: